 The main feature in compression socks is their ability to compress gradually.
 The compression factor in socks varies from 15 mmHg to 40 mmHg.
 Compression socks with higher pressure (from 20 mmHg to 40 mmHg) can only be worn with medical advice and prescription.
 Low-pressure socks (15-20 mmHg) can be purchased without a prescription.
 You will find plenty of sites selling (and suggesting) compression socks with high-pressure rates but we only advise you to buy if it was recommended by your doctor.
 For that reason, in this article, we only recommend socks with a compression rating of 15-20 mmHg, with the exception of Physix Gear Compression Socks which you should only buy if you have a medical recommendation.

 When buying compression socks be aware of the ideal size for you.
 The size of the sock influences the compression rate.
 If the socks are too big for they won’t offer any compression if they too small they will block the blood flow.
 Below we explain how to measure your legs so that you choose the right sock size.
-We also mention and explain all other factors to take in consideration when choosing compression socks.
+We also mention and explain all other factors to take into consideration when choosing compression socks.

-Best compression socks for long flights
+Best compression socks for flying (long flights)

 Sockwell circulator compression socks have 4 zones of graduated compression with a gradient of 15-20 mmHg.
 They are made of Spandex, Nylon, Wool and Bamboo Ragon, which absorb moisture so it helps you keep your feet dry.
 Sockwell socks have 2 cool features they have non-abrasive seamless toe closure so the seam won’t irritate your toes.
 Also, they have a cushioned sole providing support to the foot arch.
 The other advantage is that they are machine washable.
 On the downside, they may be hot in summer so be aware if you are using them in hot climates, though it won’t be a problem if you are using them in airplanes.